learn-co-curriculum/CashMoneyBlocks/README.md

 ## Instructions

 You are the lead software engineer for a manufacturer that makes the cash register hardware.
-Clients generally want to be able to program their cash registers after the fact to use their own receipt formats and program items into the register such that the price can change for week to week (e.g. items on sale; produce which is variable, etc.)
+Clients generally want to be able to program their cash registers after the fact to use their own receipt formats and program items into the register such that the pricing rules can change periodically (e.g. couponing, taxes, etc.)

 As the manufacturer you do NOT want the end user to modify the cash register code, so you decide you are going to give them blocks as arguments for the methods that build the format of each transaction on the receipt so that they do not have to change anything in the register library itself.

 To speed this up a little, your junior developer has provided you with a basic `Product`, `Transaction`, `Store` and `State` class, complete with properties and initializers where needed.
-(If you would like some practice creating custom `NSObject` subclasses with initializers, you can get instructions for how to create your own versions of these classes [here]() JOE - WILL DO THIS MONDAY MORNING.
-Just delete the ones we gave you and start from scratch!)

 As senior developer, you have to do the heavy lifting of the blocks.
 Ha.
 Ha.
 Ha.